-Because your events can't be purchased directly in The Events Calendar - you need tickets for this - there's no way to dynamically list 'Add to cart' buttons in the events table.
+Because your events can't be purchased directly in The Events Calendar - you need tickets for this - there's no way to dynamically list the 'Add to cart' buttons in the events table.
 However, you can achieve this with a bit of extra work.

-You can add Buy buttons to the table of events by manually adding these directly to your events.
+You can add the Buy buttons to the table of events by manually adding these directly to your events.
 You would still use the Event Tickets Plus extension to create your tickets, but you would need to create a custom field to add the Buy button directly to each event.

 How to do it

-- Set up your WordPress events website with The Events Calendar, Event Tickets, Events Tickets Plus and WooCommerce (as described above).
+- Set up your WordPress events website with The Events Calendar, Event Tickets, Events Tickets Plus, and WooCommerce (as described above).
 Add some events with tickets.

 - Use the Advanced Custom Fields plugin to create custom fields for any fields from your tickets that you want to include in the table.
 For example, you might need custom fields for event price and add to cart button.

 - Go to the Events section in the WP admin, edit each event, and add data to the custom fields you just created.
 Adding the price is self-explanatory.
 There are 2 options for adding the 'Book Now' or 'Add to Cart' buttons:

 - You can use the WooCommerce add-to-cart shortcode to insert the 'Add to Cart' buttons for the ticket that corresponds to each event.
 (To learn how to do this, go to docs.woocommerce.com/document/woocommerce-shortcodes and go to the 'Add to Cart' section.)